Introduction to Database Replication (Types and Advantages)

 • By having multiple leader nodes, a multi-leader architecture can provide redundancy and ensure that the system remains available even if one or more nodes fail.
 It can also enable write scaling because write requests can be distributed across multiple nodes.

-This replication is also known as Leader-less replication.
-In this architecture, clients send each write request to several nodes and read from several nodes in parallel to detect and correct nodes with stale data.
+This is also known as leader-less replication.
+In this architecture, clients send write requests to several nodes and read from several nodes in parallel.
 There is no concept of a leader in this approach, which allows any replica to directly accept writes from clients.

 Leaderless replication can provide high availability and fault tolerance.
-Because there is no single point of failure, the system can continue to function even if some nodes fail or become unavailable.
+Because there is no single point of failure, the system can continue to function even if some nodes fail.
 It can also provide high read and write throughput because requests can be distributed across multiple nodes.

 This method also poses challenges for synchronization, as it can be difficult to ensure that all nodes have the same view of the data at all times.
-In addition, handling conflicts that may arise from concurrent writes can be complex, and careful design and implementation are necessary to ensure data consistency.
+In addition, handling conflicts that may arise from concurrent writes can be complex, and careful design is necessary to ensure data consistency.

 Note: In the near future, we will discuss multi-leader in detail in a separate blog.